liberation-data/drivine/README.md

 ## About

-Drivine was created by [Jasper Blues](https://www.linkedin.com/in/jasper-blues-7781638) (that's me), who is also the creator of a popular iOS library called [Typhoon](https://github.com/appsquickly/typhoon), a library that is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others.
+Drivine was created by [Jasper Blues](https://www.linkedin.com/in/jasper-blues-7781638) (that's me), who is also the creator of a popular iOS library called [Typhoon](https://github.com/appsquickly/typhoon), which is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others.

 This library is based on an architecture that was put in place for <a href="https://www.msts.com/resource-center/insights/whats-new-in-b2b-payments-credit-as-a-service/">MSTS</a>, after the company signed several Fortune 100 clients and needed to scale their payment service.
 The result was not only an improved architecture, but response times improved dramatically - from just under 2000ms seconds to around 63ms.